Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency: Technicalities and proofs of the main results

 Combining Lemmas \ref{lem:symgeneral} and \ref{lem:opgeneral}, we immediately derive the following result.

 \begin{corollary} If $(X,F)$ is an $n$-ary monoid, then $(E_F,F|_{E_F^n})$ is a symmetric $n$-ary monoid. \end{corollary}

 \begin{proof}[Proof of Theorem \ref{thm:main1}] (Sufficiency) Obvious.

 (Necessity) Suppose that $X=E_F$.
-Let $e\in E_F$ and $G_e\colon X^2 \to X$ be the corresponding reduction of $F$ defined by \eqref{eq:dud}.
+Let $e\in E_F$ and let $G_e\colon X^2 \to X$ be the corresponding reduction of $F$ defined by \eqref{eq:dud}.
+Recall that $e$ is the (unique) neutral element of $G_e$ by \eqref{eq:dud}.
 By Corollary \ref{cor:mon}, we have that $F$ is symmetric.
 Thus, we have that $G_e$ also is symmetric.
 Moreover, since $G_e$ is a binary reduction of $F$ and $E_F=X$, it follows that

 which shows that $G_e^{n-2}((n-1)\Cdot x)\in E_{G_e}$ for any $x\in X$.
 However, since $E_{G_e}=\{e\}$, we have that $G_e^{n-2}((n-1)\Cdot x)=e$ for any $x\in X$.
 Thus, $(X,G_e)$ is an Abelian group whose exponent divides $n-1$. \end{proof}